-Indian digital payment platform, Paytm, on Monday, clarified that it is not levying any charges to customers for digital transactions made through its platform.
+Indian digital payment platform Paytm clarified that it is not levying any charges to customers for digital transactions made through its platform.

 Paytm App/Payment Gateway owned by One97 Communications Ltd. does not charge or levy any convenience/transaction fee from our customers on using any payment method which includes cards, UPI, net-banking, and wallet – Paytm